Let’s go back to the era of flappers, speakeasies, and bootleggers with this list of iconic 1920s cocktails.

 23. White Lady

-It contains Cointreau, lemon juice, simple syrup, and an egg white for extra body.
+It’s a stunning Cointreau cocktail with lemon juice, simple syrup, and an egg white for extra body.

 Shake it up and serve it in a delicate glass.